 We offer reduced subscription rates on our DVDs for people airing them in their local area.

 Who does your opening theme?We've used a lot of music over the years and occassionally run into copyright issues.
-More recently, we've used Bryan Steeksma's "Listen to Reason".
-He has graciously allowed us to use it on the show (he's a fan).
+From August 2009 to August 2015, the theme song was Bryan Steeksma's "Listen to Reason".
 Check out his web site at myspace.com/bryansteeksma.
-Due to the for-profit nature of YouTube, we have not been able to continue using that theme and we've dropped our opening theme music for now.
+As of February, 2016, the opening theme is "Saved" by Shelley Segal (www.shelleysegal.com/saved).

 What happened to the audio (podcast) from the most recent episode?Usually, the audio of the show is published within a few hours after the show ends.
 (Note that at this time, it may not be labeled properly in our database.)
 Occasionally, we have technical problems where the audio of the show is delayed.
 Double-check the archive to make sure there was a live show.
 We will generally get the audio up in a day or two of a live show, regardless of technical problems.